-Committed fund balance includes amounts that can be used only for specific purposed pursuant to constraints imposed by a formal action of the Board of Supervisors, the County's highest level of decision-making authority.
+Committed fund balance includes amounts that can be used only for specific purposes pursuant to constraints imposed by a formal action of the Board of Supervisors, the County's highest level of decision-making authority.
 This formal action is an order of the Board of Supervisors as approved in the board minutes.
+There is no committed fund balance for the County.